-Does your bathroom have a vanity that’s beyond a paint job?
+Does your bathroom have a vanity that’s beyond repair?
 Or worse, no vanity at all?
 When we moved our house had two bathrooms, both with pedestal sinks.
-While I think these are beautiful, they are not always practical.
-You can’t put anything away.
+These serve their purpose if you have a small bathroom, but they are not always practical.
+They don’t provide any additional storage and no virtually no countertop space.
 That’s just not happening for two adults in a master bathroom.

-Here’s a guide to finding a bathroom vanity on a budget.
+Here’s a guide to finding a new bathroom vanity on a budget.

 What are the Standard Sizes for Vanities?

-The first thing you need to decide is how large of a vanity your bathroom can hold.
+The first thing you need to decide is how large a vanity base your bathroom can handle.
 This depends on the layout of your bathroom, but you need space around the vanity.

 Single Sink Vanity Sizes

-To determine how much space you have for a single vanity, measure from the center of the existing sink to the edge of the next closest fixture.
-For example, if you are placing the vanity on the same wall as the toilet, you will need approximately 18″ from the middle of the toilet to the edge of a vanity.
+The best way to determine how much space you have for a single vanity is to measure from the center of the existing sink to the edge of the next closest fixture.
+For example, if you are placing the vanity on the same wall as the toilet, you will need approximately 18″ from the middle of the toilet to the edge of the vanity.

-Standard single sink vanity sizes are 18 inch (very tiny) 24 inch, 30 inch, 36 inch and 42 inch.
-Even if you are not placing next to a toilet I recommend two to three inches minimum on the sides for some breathing room.
+Standard single sink vanities are 18 inches (very tiny) 24 inches, 30 inches, 36 inches, and 42 inches.
+Even if you are not placing it next to a toilet I recommend two to three inches minimum on the sides for some breathing room.

 Here is a single sink vanity I purchased from Wayfair.
 It is 30 inches wide with a porcelain top including the sink.
 This vanity was $432.99 including the sink.
 Make sure you know what you are buying and whether it comes with a sink or without.